The Ballad of Francis Wai

 Wai also started in an exhibition against a team of local Honolulu all-stars, many of them friends from his time as a local high-school star.
 UCLA would be even better the next year, with Jackie Robinson joining Washington in the backfield, but by then Wai had run out of eligibility and finished his degree in Economics.

 Wai’s father Kim had immigrated to Hawaii from China in the early years of the 20th century and married a mixed-race Hawaiian girl named Rosina Lambert.
 Together they had Francis in 1917 followed by three more boys and a girl.
-Francis excelled at everything he touched: football, boxing, track (as a champion javelin thrower), baseball, basketball and track.
+Francis excelled at everything he touched: football, boxing, track (as a champion javelin thrower), baseball and basketball.
 He surfed with Duke Kahanamoku, the father of surfing, and paddled for the legendary Hui Nalu Canoe Club.

-Wai started at quarterback for two years at Sacramento Junio College in California, and won his division in the state’s junior college boxing tournament.
-Spaulding had followed a 1935 conference championship with a 6-3-1 record in 1937, and determined to break through to a championship level by recruiting non-white players.
-Wai would be the school’s first Asian-American football player; his brother Conkling followed a year later and Robert a year after that.
+Wai started at quarterback for two years at Sacramento Junior College in California, and won his division in the state’s junior college boxing tournament.
+Spaulding had followed a 1935 conference championship at UCLA with a 6-3-1 record in 1937, and determined to break through to a championship level by recruiting non-white players.
+Wai would be the school’s first Asian-American football player; his brother Conkling followed a year later and another brother, Robert, a year after that.
 The Wai boys were popular with their UCLA teammates, and Francis played rugby and basketball for the Bruins as well as football.